DevVj-1/Hacking-Social_Media-Accounts/README.md

 ***so be sure to show some love!🩸🫶🏽***

-* ※ If this trick helps you, then don’t forget to share this repo with others!
+* ※ If this tricks helps you, then don’t forget to share this repo with other!
 Hackers :)

 <div align="center">